-The Joiner Transformation in Informatica is used to perform SQL Joins such as Inner Join (Normal Join), Master Outer Join, Detail Outer Join and Full Outer Join.
+The Joiner Transformation in Informatica is used to perform SQL Joins.
+There are four types of Joins in Informatica: Inner Join (Normal Join), Master Outer Join, Detail Outer Join, and Full Outer Join.
 Joiner Transformation in Informatica is very useful to load data into the Dimension tables in Data Warehouse.

-Normal Join: The Normal Join in informatica is exactly similar to SQL Inner Join.
-It returns the records (or rows) present in both tables, If there is at least one match between columns.
+Normal Join: The Normal Join Transformation in Informatica is exactly similar to SQL Inner.
+It returns the records (or rows) present in both tables If there is at least one match between columns.
 Let us see the visual representation of the Normal Join for better understanding.

-In this article we are going to perform Normal Join on two SQL tables using Joiner Transformation in Informatica.
-Before we start designing the Mapping let us look at our two source tables on which we are going to perform Normal Join using Joiner Transformation.
+In this article, we will perform Normal Join on two SQL tables using Joiner Transformation in Informatica.
+Before we start designing the Mapping, let us look at our two source tables on which we will perform Normal Join.

 Department Table inside the